mmiocic/ElSuper/README.md

 -->this framework is cool (i played with it a bit) but still idk much about it, heres a link to get started if interested https://docs.nativescript.org/start/quick-setup

--->you would also need to download Nativescript Playground and Nativescript Preview to test on device
+-->you would also need to download Nativescript Playground and Nativescript Preview apps to test on device

 # Startup Backend + Server